 We also underestimated the length of time it would take between the end of each quarterly granting period and when charities were able to receive their disbursements.
 Our current system relies on sequential steps that must be completed in collaboration with partner organizations.
 Therefore, no matter how much we attempt to expedite the process, we will be bottlenecked to some degree by our reliance on third parties.
 We are continuously working on streamlining this process, however, these delays may nonetheless persist to a lesser degree moving forward.
 These shortcomings should be addressed in 2019 with the addition of a full-time managerial hire.

-Whether to support
+Whether to support RC Forward

 Below we’ve outlined a handful of considerations examining how sensible it is to support this project, followed by our brief reply to these points.
-Feel free to pass additional considerations to the project lead, Siobhan Brenton, at email@example.com.
+Feel free to pass additional considerations to the project lead, Siobhan Brenton, at [email protected].

 It would be reasonable to question whether success can be repeated after a strong first year.
 This could have been luck or happenstance.
 After all, the majority of our money moved so far came from a single cryptocurrency donor.
 We also shared the same uncertainty, which is why we put minimal resources into RC Forward during its experimental phase.
 However, the platform has broad appeal, currently processing thousands of donations from hundreds of donors.
 Even if we were to write off the two largest cryptocurrency donations as one-offs, the total money moved still exceeds our 2018 forecast of $1M.
 This time around, the majority of money moved came from a single donor, with whom our involvement facilitated two massive donations.
 This is particularly true of the $1.5M cryptocurrency donation to AMF, in which our processing arrangements for securities saved ~$45,000 in fees relative to the amount that would have been charged by comparable services .

 Some donors would rather optimize for organization(s) they believe to be best, rather than support a broad array of effective charities.
-If you’re fairly sure about the organization(s) you believe to be optimal, this could makes sense.
+If you’re fairly sure about the organization(s) you believe to be optimal, this could make sense.
 Naturally, we’d agree with Will MacAskill about embracing uncertainty and find arguments compelling about supporting a broader ecosystem of effective charities.
 Keeping the service alive does also allow donors from an entire country to get tax benefits for donating to the organization(s) one might feel are optimal as well.
 This reasoning is more or less compelling depending on which charities and funds that Canadians appear to support the most.

 There may be general skepticism surrounding the hypothesis that tax advantages incentivize donors enough to produce sufficient counterfactual value.
 At this point, anecdotal evidence and the success of our initial trial would suggest otherwise.
 Exactly how much donors could be expected to donate counterfactually with tax incentives and in the absence of fees is under-studied and unclear, so we cite multiple independent lines of evidence suggesting typical donor behavior is influenced by fees, and have asked major donors for their best guess on the counterfactuals.